 This increase in scope includes monitoring more types of data, adding more advanced sensors, and storing more and bigger datasets in the cloud.
-It also can involve enhancing analysis with artificial intelligence (AI) and machine learning to enable predictive maintenance.
+It also can involve enhancing analysis with AI and machine learning to enable predictive maintenance.

-As part of this overall widening of scope, just over one-third of respondents increased the number of parameters they measure.
-This increase is no surprise, since a similar number of organizations are boosting their use of real-time monitoring-and commensurately reducing their use of manual methods.
+As part of this overall widening of scope, just over a third of respondents increased the number of parameters they measure.
+This is no surprise, since a similar number of organizations are boosting their use of real-time monitoring-and commensurately reducing their use of manual methods.

-Almost one-quarter of organizations are also widening monitoring transparency to enable better decisionmaking, collaboration, and accountability.
-Accordingly, they are taking steps such as utilizing data sharing platforms, providing more frequent reporting, and building open communication channels.
+Almost a quarter of organizations are also widening monitoring transparency to enable better decisionmaking, collaboration, and accountability.
+To do this, they are taking steps such as utilizing data sharing platforms, providing more frequent reporting, and building open communication channels.